 A badly painted window looks a mess!
 Even if you have spent the time painting the frame up really nicely, if you get paint on the glass it totally spoils the overall job.
+If this is the case for you as soon as its dried you will need to remove it so in this guide we look at how to remove paint from glass.

 Traditionally using masking tape to tape over the glass around the inside of the window can help but most masking tape never seems to stick to the glass completely and the paint nearly always finds its way underneath.